 I hope you will find this process helpful for your own self-doubt and self-critical patterns.
-And if you’d like some support to get results on your own issues, consider joining my Tapping Into Action Program.
-Here’s the article:
+And if you'd like some support to get results on your own issues, consider joining my 100% YES!
+Group Coaching Program.
+Here's the article:

 Tapping for Self-Doubt

 By Steve Wells

 I believe if the world's ten greatest problems were lined up, self-doubt would be one of them.
 Self-doubt underlies our deepest frustrations in not moving our lives forward.
 It is one of the greatest stoppers to human potential there is.
 It is what we need to overcome if we are to achieve our goals and it's also what we must move through if we are to gain peace within ourselves.

 Doubt and fear go together like hand in glove.
 Self-doubt is often mixed with fear although it can also stem from lack of self-acceptance.
 Inability to overcome self-doubt leads to inaction, and inaction - particularly on important life goals - over time leads to frustration and anger at self.
 In its strongest form, self-doubt can lead to self-hatred, even disgust.